Exemptions from land tax

-Use our eligibility tester to determine if you are eligible for the home exemption.
+Use our home exemption tester to determine if you are eligible.

 If you own land in Queensland and use the land as your home (that is, you live mainly at that address), you may be eligible to claim a home exemption.